|

 Cartoons for Cans

-April 20 - Saturday at 11 a.m. and 2 p.m. - Cost of entry is one canned or non-perishable good, for donation to the Interchurch Food Pantry.
+April 25 - Saturday at 11 a.m. and 2 p.m. - Cost of entry is one canned or non-perishable good, for donation to the Interchurch Food Pantry.
 Tickets are only available at the door immediately prior to the show. - Two different showings of classic Warner Bros. cartoons exhibited on 35mm film.
+Each show will be introduced by Franklin Community High School improv group SCRAM!

 More Details